browserengineering/book/book/reflow.md

 Let's plan.
 Look over your browser and list all of the places where `layout` is called.
 For me, these are:

--   In `parse`, on initial page load.
+-   In `load`, on initial page load.
 -   In `handle_click`, when the user clicks on an input element.
 -   In `keypress`, when the user adds text to an input element.
 -   In `js_innerHTML`, when new elements are added to the page (and old